High Park station: Station description

 The station is mostly underground, lying behind the properties which face on to the north side of Bloor Street.
 The main entrance is from Quebec Avenue at the westerly end of the surface bus transfer area, with the ticketing mezzanine one level below, above the east end of the train platforms.
 The station has escalators here, but despite having ramps at the street entrance it does not have elevators to provide access to the platforms for those with physical disabilities.
 A second entrance from High Park Avenue is at the east end of the bus platform, which is convenient for those needing to cross Bloor Street at the traffic lights to get to and from High Park.

 The west end is at ground level, with an apartment building constructed partially over the station and along the south side.
 Just west of the station, Parkview Gardens is divided by the surface subway tracks and there are two entrances; one on the north side leading to Clendenan Avenue and another on the south leading to Bloor Street.
 Admission and exit at this end of the station is underground through unstaffed turnstiles.

 The original external signage and trim has a unique bright blue background colour, whereas standard stations are red.
 In 2009 the station title nameboard over the entrance on Quebec Avenue was converted to the current style of a black background, white lettering and a stripe of green to signify the Bloor–Danforth line, but the other entrances still retain the old ones.

 Rehabilitation of the station has included repairs to the roof slab and repaving.
 Original deteriorating walls and fences were replaced with sound barriers along the bus transfer area and beyond the west end of the station platforms.

 Station access upgrades

 Construction at High Park station began on June 20, 2022, to install two new elevators, improve signage, install security cameras along the accessible pathway, and build a new main entrance structure and automatic sliding doors.
-The Quebec Avenue entrance is closed for duration of construction.
-The station will be accessible by the end of 2024.
+The Quebec Avenue entrance was closed for duration of construction.
+Construction was completed in March 2025.